raghav8218/raghav8218/README.md

-- 👋 Hi, I’m @raghav8218
+- 👋 Hi, I’m Raghav, a student at IIT Ropar
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Competitive Programming & Data Science
-- 🌱 I’m currently learning Python and R
+- 🌱 I’m currently learning DSA in C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on CP and Data Science Projects
-- 📫 How to reach me ...
+- 📫 How to reach me raghavsharma8218@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...